Tuesday, July 12, 2011

 And sometimes, bringing caskets full of flowers

-Yes, except when my bouts demand her comfort
+Yes, except when my bouts demand her comfort.

 Neither has she got any liking for flowers and temples;

-Perfect and in her brutal best, lassoing
+Only perfect and in her brutal best, lassoing

 My unstable heart; she knows the innocent flowers